Keyboard shortcuts

 When to Create a New Version File

-1. The new version contains an up or down migration.
-Create the file, then add the prior version to the other array in index.ts so the migration runs when users upgrade through it.
+2. Add that historical version to the other array in index.ts so its migration runs when users upgrade through it.

 Upstream Update